SoptikHa2/desed/README.md

 ## What is the roadmap for future updates?

-I would like to introduce syntax highlighting and add this tools to standard repositories of all major distributions.
+I would like to introduce syntax highlighting and add this tool to standard repositories of all major distributions.